Post Banner Image

 Culture

-7 of the Busiest Train Stations Around the World
+15 of the Busiest Train Stations in the World

 By Bradley O'Neill

-Since the invention of the first steam locomotive in 1804, trains have played an important role in global transportation, helping to carry millions of people and move millions of tons of cargo on a daily basis.
+Since the invention of the first steam locomotive in 1804, trains have played an important role in global transportation, helping to transport millions of people and millions of tons of cargo on a daily basis.
 Railway terminals are where they all intersect.
 Some comprise simple platforms and ticket offices, while others are sprawling modern concourses home to dozens of shops and restaurants.
-If you happen to thrive on the energetic and organized chaos associated with busy transport hubs, check out seven of the busiest train stations around the world below.
+If you happen to thrive on the energetic and organized chaos associated with busy transport hubs, check out 15 of the busiest train stations around the world below, based on the latest available passenger traffic estimates from 2023 to 2024.

 Dome-topped exterior of Flinders Street Station in Melbourne, Australia